 The fund is actively managed.
 The fund manager has complete freedom in choosing which assets to buy, hold and sell in the fund.
-The fund's holdings may deviate significantly from the benchmark's constituents.

-Source: Morningstar, Inc and M&G, as at 31 May 2023.
+Source: Morningstar, Inc and M&G, as at 31 March 2024.
 Returns are calculated on a price to price basis with income reinvested.
 Benchmark returns stated in GBP terms.

-Performance charts © 2023 Morningstar Inc., All Rights Reserved.
+Performance charts © 2024 Morningstar Inc., All Rights Reserved.
 The information contained within: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.